Bovhasselt/Virusgame/README.md

 # VirusGame #
 A simple game build using the SDL2 graphics library.
-Use the cursur keys to move to escape/kill the viruses.
+Use the cursor keys to move to escape/kill the viruses.

 ![Alt text](VirusGame.png)